blueCycle/aws-Inferentia-poc/README.md

 7. Check the number of Neuron devices available in the cluster
 8. ECR Repository preparation
 9. Docker Image preparation and push to ECR
-10. Pod Deployment - Llama2 13B with 4K context and TP=8 and Batch=24
+10. Pod Deployment and Results - Llama2 13B with 4K context and TP=8 and Batch=24
-11. Run the llmperf benchmark
-12. Result for 4K context window
-13. Result for 8k context window
+11. Pod Deployment and Results - Llama2 13B with 8K context and TP=8 and Batch=12

 ## 1. Prerequisites